Wood Street station (Pittsburgh)

+It is located at the intersection of Wood Street and Liberty Avenue.
+Wood Street Galleries, an art gallery, is located directly above the station entrance.
+The station itself plays no role in fare collection, which is done on board the train.

 The stop serves the northern portion of downtown, which features major office buildings such as One PNC Plaza, K&L Gates Center, and EQT Plaza.
 The Cultural District, which features performance venues such as the Benedum Center, the Byham Theater, and Heinz Hall is located in the blocks just to the north of the station, while the David L. Lawrence Convention Center is within walking distance.